 Author Existence Failure: A very unusual case.
 Fans feared for years that Keiji Inafune, who had been lobbying his superiors at Capcom for years to let him do a third game, would either leave Capcom or retire before he could pull it off.
 The trope was seemingly averted when, ten years after Legends 2, Inafune finally announced that development for the sequel was underway.
 A month later, Inafune left Capcom.
-Development of Legends 3 has continued without him, but considering that the game still hasn't gotten the final greenlight for production, there's still a possibility that the trope might end up getting played straight.
-As of this announcement, the trope has indeed been played straight.
-(By its cancellation, not Inafune's death as in most cases of the trope, thank goodness.)
+Development of Legends 3 then eased soon after, after Capcom cancelled the project for vague, barely-defined reasons, making this trope ultimately played straight (in a non-lethal way).

 Cross-Dressing Voices: The first game had Mega Man voiced by male VA Corey Sevier, but the second game the voice was given to Susan Roman, who voiced Mayor Amelia in the first game.

 In many reviews of the second game, this voice change was a constantly-brought-up complaint - not because the voice acting was bad, but because at the time no one knows why it was changed.
 The original VA was only 14 when the first game came out.
 Apparently his voice changed too much between the first and second games for him to be viable and/or they wanted a VA who would be able to do his voice consistently.

 In the wake of Legends 3's cancelation, the fanbase has taken up several translation projects on their own, including a full translation with voice acting of Rockman DASH: Big 5 Island Adventure.
 Rock's voice is done by Head Admin of the Legends Station forums, Dashe, a young woman who sounds so much like Corey Sevier from the original Legends that it's scary.
 It can be watched here.